-When you hear the word, “pushup”, do you automatically think of the conventional pushup form that everyone does?
-While the traditional version is really beneficial, there are actually so many different kinds of pushups that you can do that work out various parts of your body.
-So why not giving these other versions a try and see how they fit into your fitness routine and goal progress?
+When you hear the word, “push-up”, do you automatically think of the conventional push-up form that everyone does?
+While the traditional version is really beneficial, there are actually so many different variations that you can do that target specific parts of your body.
+So why not give these other versions a try and see how they fit into your fitness routine and goal progress?

 The traditional pushup is the one that probably first comes to mind.
 It begins with your hands beneath your shoulders or slightly wider.
 Your core should be tight.
 Your back should be straight and depending on your level, you can be up on your toes or on your knees.
 If you cannot do a pushup on your toes, then start with your knees on the ground until you progress.

 Slowly lower yourself to the ground.
 A common mistake that people make is either letting your lower body sag to the ground, so your hips touch the floor first, or arching too high so make sure that your back is flat the entire time.
 Keep your elbows in close to your body and tucked in.
 Don’t let them stick out to the sides.

 Then exhale and push yourself back to the starting position.
 And there you have it, a traditional pushup.

 The traditional pushup works your entire body simultaneously – from your arms, abs and lower body.
 It trains these muscles to work together, while also building better balance and stability.

 2. Wide Arm Push-up